The spring 2021 application is now open! Apply here

 When will I hear back about my application?

 Award notifications will be sent via email on the posted notification date.
-To create an equitable process, we are unable to notify students of their award amount prior to the notification date posted on the website effective April 11, 2019.
+To create an equitable process, we are unable to notify students of their award amount prior to the notification date posted on the website.

 What are the enrichment assignment options?

-Students awarded funds must agree to complete reflective assignments which will include a questionnaire and two blog posts about their experience including pictures.
+Students awarded funds must agree to complete a reflective assignment which will include a profile with picture, two blog posts, and a reflection about their experience.

 Can a student organization or other group apply for funds?